Meir-H/Meir-H/README.md

 ## Hi there 👋
-# Hey, I'm Jahmyr.
-Most people call me (Meir) for short.
+# My name is Jahmyr (Meir) for short.

-I build tools and products that help make AI systems more trustworthy — from healthcare AI applications to evaluation frameworks that test model behavior.
+I build tools and products that help make AI systems more trustworthy from healthcare AI applications to evaluation frameworks that test model behavior.

-## Current Work
+ Current Work

  **Verdact**
 AI evaluation framework focused on adversarial testing, failure-mode detection, and behavioral evaluation for healthcare AI systems.